Battle of Dogger Bank (1915): Analysis

 Beatty had lost control of the battle and he judged that the opportunity of an overwhelming victory had been lost.
 The Admiralty—erroneously believing that Derfflinger had been badly damaged—later reached the same conclusion.
 Jutland later showed that the British battlecruisers were still vulnerable to ammunition fires and magazine explosions, if hit by plunging fire.
 Had Moore's three fast battlecruisers pursued Hipper's remaining three (leaving the slower Indomitable behind as Beatty intended), the British might have been at a disadvantage and been defeated.
-Blücher demonstrated the ability of the German ships to absorb great punishment; all of Hipper's remaining ships were larger, faster, newer, more heavily armed, and far better armoured than Blücher; only Seydlitz had suffered serious damage.
-Apart from the sinking of Blücher, the Germans out-hit the British by over three to one, with 22 heavy-calibre hits—16 on Lion and six on Tiger—against seven British hits.
+Blücher demonstrated the ability of the German ships to absorb great punishment; all of the remaining ships were larger, faster, newer, more heavily armed, and far better armoured than Blücher, only Seydlitz had suffered serious damage.
+Apart from the sinking of Blücher, the Germans out-hit the British by over three to one, with 22 heavy shell hits—16 on Lion and six on Tiger—against seven British hits.

 The battle, although inconclusive, boosted British morale.
-Rear-Admiral Moore was quietly replaced and sent to the Canary Islands and Captain Henry Pelly of Tiger was blamed for not taking over when Lion was damaged.
+Moore was quietly replaced and sent to the Canary Islands and Captain Henry Pelly of Tiger was blamed for not taking over when Lion was damaged.
 Ralph Seymour remained Beatty's flag lieutenant, although he was responsible for hoisting Beatty's two commands on one flag hoist, allowing them to be read as one.
 The use of wireless allowed centralised control of ships from the Admiralty, which cramped the initiative of the men on the spot.
 Signals between ships continued to be by flag but there was no revision of the signal book or the assumptions of its authors.
 Signalling aboard Lion was again poor in the first hours of Jutland, with serious consequences for the British.
 The battlecruisers failed to improve fire distribution and similar targeting errors were made at Jutland.